 The goal of VDI is to deliver services to users so they can work more flexibly.
 When you understand how to set up VDI, you can easily accomplish tasks that were once difficult or downright impossible.
 You can connect end users to Windows desktops without them setting foot in the office.
 You can provide mobile access to Windows apps so that smartphone and tablet users can access these apps without a laptop.
 You can tear down complicated VPN configurations and simply deliver apps from your data center over the internet — a great stepping stone in businesses’ shift to cloud-based hosting.

 As you plan your VDI rollout, learn how to better protect the personal and work data on your mobile phone in this free guide.
-You can also get deals and discounts on critical productivity apps curated for SMBs through Samsung AppStack.
+And explore exclusive business pricing, financing and trade-in options and other deals on everything from phones and tablets to monitors and memory.